nichoio/mark-two/README.md

 7. Start the development server:
 `npm start`

-The development server exposing the API is running now!

 ## Use the DApp

 You will find the app under `http://localhost:3000`.
 The UI is pretty self-explanatory so i won't go into details here.